Securing the future of Queensland's native hardwood industry

 OR

-Without implementation of these actions, there is a significant risk of industry collapse, mill closures and job losses across the region.
+Without these assurances, there is a significant risk of industry collapse in the hardwood sector, mill closures and job losses across the region.
+There will also be increased risks from imports with lower environmental standards or emissions intensive materials.